Excel Trend Line

 Moving Average Trend Line shows the trend of the average of a specific number of periods, for example, the quarterly trend of the data.
-To apply moving average trend line right click on column bars and choose Add Trend Line, this will open up the Format Trend Line window to the right end of the worksheet.
+To apply the moving average trend line right click on column bars and choose Add Trend Line.
+This will open up the Format Trend Line window to the right end of the worksheet.

 How to Format the Trendline in Excel Chart?